 The New Inn at Baschurch established its fine reputation under the stewardship of TV chef Marcus Bean.
 Now under new ownership, it serves fresh, local, seasonal food, prepared daily.
 Open Tuesday to Sunday, The New Inn is popular with locals, so, again, booking is advisable.

 A little off the beaten track, but easy enough to find and only five minutes from Burlton, is The Moat Shed at Northwood Hall, Newtown.
-Recently built alongside an ancient double moat (scheduled by English Heritage as being of national importance), you can enjoy wonderful home-cooked, locally-sourced food either indoors next to the log burner or outside on the large terrace.
+Built alongside an ancient double moat (scheduled by English Heritage as being of national importance), you can enjoy wonderful home-cooked, locally-sourced food either indoors next to the log burner or outside on the large terrace.
 Open Thursday to Monday, 9am to 5pm.

 Another local, family business is Moor Farm Shop, in between Baschurch and Ruyton XI Towns.
 With their in-house chef and full-time butcher, they offer meat reared on the family farm, including their award-winning sausages, and a wide selection of local produce.
 There is a tea room too.

-If you don’t want the fuss of shopping for dinner, place an order with The Original Supper Box Company, especially as our guests receive a useful 10% discount.
+If you don’t want the fuss of shopping for dinner, place an order with The Original Supper Box Company, especially as our guests get a 10% discount.
 Choose from a seasonal selection of starters, mains and desserts – there are weekly boxes and vegetarian boxes too – and Supper Box HQ will deliver simple-to-follow recipe cards and fresh ingredients direct to your cottage door.

 Wem is the nearest town and has a deli, two butchers and a supermarket.
-A little further, in the opposite direction, is the smaller town of Ellesmere, which has a similar selection of shops and a well-supported indoor market on Tuesdays.
+A little further in the opposite direction, is the smaller town of Ellesmere, which has a similar selection of shops and a well-supported indoor market on Tuesdays.
 Shrewsbury is the nearest large town, with a healthy cross-section of small independent shops and larger household names.

-If antiques are your thing, the best places to visit are Church Stretton’s Antique Market, with its three floors of different traders, and Dagfields at Nantwich, over the border in Cheshire (but only 45-minutes away) and the largest crafts and antiques centre in the north-west!
+If antiques are your thing, the best places to visit are Church Stretton’s Antique Market, with its three floors of different traders, and Dagfields at Nantwich, over the border in Cheshire (but only 45-minutes away) – the largest crafts and antiques centre in the north-west!